 In certain circumstances, it may be determined that your needs would be better served by other resources, especially if you require long-term or specialized treatment.
 Generally, a clinician will assess your needs during the initial interview to determine appropriate referrals for off-campus services.
 Information about referrals is confidential.

 Students first meet with one of the RCC clinicians before being referred to the RCC psychiatrist.
-Once the referral is made, the student will meet with the licensed board-certified psychiatrist at the Morton L. Rich Health Center (next to the Brown Master's house).
+Once the referral is made, the student will meet with the licensed board-certified psychiatrist.
 Students utilizing our psychiatric services will also need to be involved in individual therapy with a RCC clinician.
 If a student is only seeking medication management, the care coordination manager will help students find off-campus psychiatric referrals.